Armada Towers: Armada Tower 2

-Located in Cluster P, plot 2.
-Armada Tower 2 is the taller of the three, standing at 167 m with 40 floors. which is mixed commercial building with international companies/organizations running their regional operations such as Aramco Subsidiaries, Armada Group, Armada BlueBay Hotel, Armada Hospital, Saint Petersburg State University of Economics and Finance, in addition to retail outlets like Armada Pharmacy, Mythos Kouzina & Grill (Greek restaurant) and Nola Eatery & Social House (New Orleans Bar).
+Located in Cluster P, plot 2, Armada Tower 2 is the tallest of the three towers, standing at 167 m with 40 floors. which is mixed commercial building with international companies/organizations running their regional operations such as Aramco Subsidiaries, Armada Group, Armada BlueBay Hotel, Armada Hospital, Saint Petersburg State University of Economics and Finance, in addition to retail outlets like Armada Pharmacy, Mythos Kouzina & Grill (Greek restaurant) and Nola Eatery & Social House (New Orleans Bar).